meheleventyone/zig-wasm-test/README.md

 # zig-wasm-test
-A minimal Web Assembly example built from Zig's init-lib.
+A minimal Web Assembly example built with Zig.

 ## Building

-To build this project with a working Zig at 0.9.1 and TypeScript install at the project root just type.
+To build this project with a working Zig at 0.11.0 and TypeScript install at the project root just type.

 ```
 zig build
 ```

-You need to move the resulting wasmtest.wasm file from /zig-cache/ to /www/.
+You need to move the resulting wasmtest.wasm file from /zig-out/lib to /www/.
 One has been committed if you're happy omitting this step.

 For good measure you can then build the TypeScript file: